Which company has the cheapest car insurance in North Dakota for a bad driving record?

 Three years is common, but how long you are considered a high-risk driver in California depends on the insurance company's guidelines.
 The state determines how long a violation stays on your record, but the insurance company determines how long you're charged for that violation.

-North Dakota car insurance laws for high-risk drivers
+Are North Dakota's insurance requirements for high-risk drivers?

 Methodology